nkay08/3dcv/README.md

 # 3dcv

-Files for the lecture 3D Compputer Vision at TU KL
+Files for the lecture 3D Computer Vision at TU KL